 - Marketing Administration (BMA) Baccalaureate 2 years (flexible)

+The Program is a good route to higher studies including in general management, business and administration, and in sales, marketing, global marketing and communications, media studies and related areas.
 Further study at Honours Diploma, Baccalaureate and EBA is available, expanding into and including sales, marketing, global marketing and communications, media studies and a wide range of general, specific and management related areas.

 Sign up to this course